02 Jul Brewers Association Independent Craft Seal and Why it Matters

 Craft beer fans rejoice!
 The industry has made big steps this week to be a little bit more transparent, thanks to the Brewers Association Independent Craft Seal.

 I’m sure we’ve all been there.
 You’re strolling down the beer aisle at the grocery store wondering which craft beer to try next.
 You easily eliminate the latter half of the aisle stocked with Bud Light, Coors, and Lone Star, but still, so many options await you.

 Do you choose based on your favorite style of beer?

 Or maybe your allegiance lies with beers from certain regions or states?

 And we won’t be the ones to judge if you’re selecting your brew based on the attractive packaging (bright colors always get us y’all)!

 But then there’s another category that many die-hard, tried-and-true craft beer fanatics factor in: brewery ownership.

 Some people say that breweries owned by non-craft conglomerates, such as AB InBev, Constellation Brands, or MillerCoors, are attempting to prey on unassuming, unknowledgeable consumers by persuading them into believing their brands are true, independent craft beer.
 And it’s working.

 One could argue that the recipes haven’t changed once these breweries were bought out.
 The beer was craft before being bought out by AB, and the beer’s still craft today.

 We’ve been duped before.
 Even though we run a beer blog, we don’t catch EVERY piece of beer news, especially when it’s from out of state.
-We were approached by a brewery and offered us a gang of beer and swag.
-They wanted us to enjoy half and give the other half away to y’all – our craft-drinking readers.
-Cool, right?

 The Brewers Association shared this in their press release about the seal,